aukilabs/posemesh/docs/how-to/task-lifecycle.md

 Use input/output ports for ordinary Domain data operations.
 For a custom Domain HTTP request, read the current `ctx.access_token.get()` at request time;
 a token copied from the initial lease can expire during the task.
+The existing synchronous getter reads the SDK-owned rotating token; it returns an empty string after cancellation, expiry or task completion.
 Do not log the token or the full lease.
+The initial lease snapshot includes metadata from the first heartbeat and excludes P2P credentials.

 ## Shut down the host